 Charity raffles are a popular and engaging way to raise money for your organization.
 Charity raffles fall under specific federal and state regulatory requirements that govern their use, however, so you'll want to ensure that you can legally run a raffle before creating your campaign.

 This article provides a brief overview of raffle regulation in the US.
-The organization that's running the raffle is responsible for raffle compliance, and we strongly advise getting guidance from your legal counsel or state attorney general if you're not sure of the raffle regulations for your location.
+The organization benefitting from a raffle is responsible for the raffle’s legal compliance, and we strongly advise getting guidance from your legal counsel or state attorney general’s office if you're not sure of the raffle regulations for your location.

-State, county and local raffle laws vary widely by jurisdiction and can change frequently.
-We recommend starting with a Google search of the raffle laws in your area, and then consulting your legal counsel to check the legality for your specific needs.
+Every state, county, and locality may have its own raffle laws that vary widely by jurisdiction and can change frequently.
+We recommend starting with a Google search of the raffle laws in your area and then consulting your legal counsel to check the legality for your specific needs.

 Several states prohibit online charity raffles entirely.
 If your organization is domiciled in one of the following states, you won't be able to run your raffle online:

 - New Jersey

 - Montana* - Montana prohibits raffle ticket purchases by credit card, so Montana organizations are unable run raffles on RallyUp.

 Organizations outside of the US

 Please consult your legal counsel before publishing and running your raffle or lottery to ensure that it is compliant with all laws and regulations in your country and jurisdiction.
 Online raffles are prohibited in New Zealand.
 If you are an organization domiciled in New Zealand, you won’t be able to run your raffle online.